 History of La Palma: Dive into the rich tapestry of events and unique cultural diversity that define La Palma Island.
 Long before the colonizers arrived, the ancient inhabitants known as Benahoaritas or Awaras, graced the island.
-Historical documents from the 14th and 15th centuries reveal that at the time of conquest, La Palma was organized into twelve cantons, had a population of around 4,000 people, and was called Benahoare, meaning ‘my land‘.
+In the 14th and 15th centuries, La Palma was called Benahoare (“my land”), had 12 cantons and around 4,000 people.

 History of La Palma, Canary Islands: A journey from the Benahoaritas to today’s flourishing tourism